mrspeaker/never_no_never/README.md

   * floppy screen opens, explains... how to punch? need to find floppies?
 How to open craft.
 * Death screen
   * "survived for" time.
+* Treat all entities the same... dispatch behaviour
 * "arm" projectiles... tap once to arm, once to disarm.
 * add attack chances (not hit always).
 * knockback when attack